ShanmukhaManoj11/CarND_Term1/P3_BehavioralCloning/writeup_template.md

 I have used only **sample data** (provided by the Udacity) for training the model.
 Though I have collected data, I have found issues with the results when I used that.
 So, as advised by mentor, I went forward with only the provided sample data.
+This sample data is further randomly divided into (85%) train data and (15%) validation data.

+Following are few sample images from the training data, along with corresponding preprocessed images fed into the model during training,
+![alt text][image6]

+The preprocessing strategy used is explained below.

 #### 3. Training Procedure